Gonfalon

 The gonfalon, gonfanon, gonfalone (from the early Italian confalone) is a type of heraldic flag or banner, often pointed, swallow-tailed, or with several streamers, and suspended from a crossbar in an identical manner to the ancient Roman vexillum.
 It was first adopted by Italian medieval communes, and later, by local guilds, corporations and districts.
 The difference between a gonfalon with long tails and a standard is that a gonfalon displays the device on the non-tailed area, and the standard displays badges down the whole length of the flag.

 Background

 A gonfalon can include a badge or coat of arms, or decoration.
 Today, every Italian comune (municipality) has a gonfalon sporting its coat of arms.
 The gonfalon has long been used for ecclesiastical ceremonies and processions.
 The papal "ombrellino", a symbol of the pope, is often mistakenly called "gonfalone" by the Italians because the pope's ceremonial umbrella was often depicted on the banner.

-Gonfalone was originally the name given to a neighbourhood meeting in medieval Florence, each neighbourhood having its own flag and coat of arms, leading to the word gonfalone eventually becoming associated with the flag.